fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 Client.isAdaptable and Client.adapt will check first if the existing instance is compatible with the desired type.

+Client.adapt will no longer perform the isAdaptable check - that is you may freely adapt from one Client to another as long as the extension exists.
+If you need to make a specific check of support, please use the Client.supports method.

 ## Deprecations

 - ApiVersionUtil classes in each extension have been deprecated, you should use io.fabric8.kubernetes.client.utils.ApiVersionUtil instead.
 - HttpClientUtils.createHttpClient has been deprecated, you should create your own client factory instead.

 - Extension specific EnableXXXMockClient and XXXMockServer classes have been deprecated.
 You can simply use EnableKubernetesMockClient and KubernetesMockServer instead.
 Dependencies on the xxx-mock jar are then no longer needed, just a dependency to kubernetes-server-mock.
+- Client.supportsApiPath and Client.isAdaptable have been deprecated.
+Please use Client.supports and Client.hasApiGroup as needed.

 ## Object Sorting